 The party desiring to appeal a decision from a lower court must file a written notice of appeal with the circuit court clerk.
 A copy of that notice must be provided to all parties or their attorneys of record and the lower court or lower authority whose order or judgment is being appealed.
 A certificate of service must accompany the written notice of appeal.
 The court clerk may not accept a notice of appeal without a certificate of service, unless so directed by the court in writing.
 In all appeals, whether on the record or by trial de novo, the notice of appeal and payment of costs must be simultaneously filed and paid with the circuit court clerk within thirty (30) days of the entry of the order or judgment being appealed.
 The timely filing of this written notice and payment of costs will perfect the appeal.
-The appellant may proceed in forma pauperis upon written approval of the court acting as the appealate court.
-The written notice of appeal must specify the party or parties taking the appeal; must designate the judgment or order from which the appeal is taken; must state if it is on the record or an appeal de novo; and must be addressed to the appropriate court.
+The appellant may proceed in forma pauperis upon written approval of the court acting as the appeal; must designate the judgment or order from which the appeal is taken; must state if it is on the record or an appeal de novo; and must be addressed to the appropriate court.